William Collins (painter): Life and work

-2Embodying features of tonalism long before the movement's rise in popularity, Children on the Beach was painted c.
+Embodying features of tonalism long before the movement's rise in popularity, Children on the Beach was painted c.
 1815–1820 and is housed at the Clark Art Institute.

 Collins was born in Great Titchfield Street, London, son of William Collins Sr., an Irish-born picture-dealer and writer.
 He showed a great aptitude for art from an early age, and was for a while an informal pupil of George Morland.
 In 1807, he entered the schools of the Royal Academy (at the same time as William Etty), and exhibited at the Academy for the first time in the same year.
 In 1809 he was awarded a medal in the life school, and exhibited three pictures\: Boy at Breakfast, Boys with a Bird's-nest and a Portrait of Master Lee as he spoke the Prologue at the Haymarket Theatre.

 In 1811, Collins sold a picture entitled The Young Fifer to the Marquis of Stafford for 80 guineas (£88), and the next year produced the work which made him famous, The Sale of the Pet Lamb, which was sold for 140 guineas (£154) and engraved by S. W. Reynolds.
 He now became the chief support of his family after the death of his father (in financial difficulty) and found some valuable patrons, especially Sir Thomas Freeman Heathcote, Sir John Leicester, Sir Robert Peel, Sir George Beaumont, and Lord Liverpool.
 In 1814 two pictures, The Blackberry Gatherers and The Birdcatchers (both sold privately) won him an associateship of the Royal Academy (ARA).

 In 1815, Collins undertook a sketching tour of the coast near Cromer and produced a Scene on the Coast of Norfolk which was acquired by the Prince Regent.
 In 1817 he visited Paris with Leslie and Washington Allston and painted The Departure of the Diligence from Rouen, and the Scene on the Boulevards (both sold privately) – these were exhibited at the Royal Academy in 1818.
 He also painted several portraits about this time.

-In 1820, Collins was elected a Royal Academician (RA), presenting as his diploma picture The Young Anglers.
+In 1820, Collins was elected a Royal Academician (RA), presenting as his diploma picture Young Anglers.
 In 1822 he married Harriet Geddes, sister of the portrait painter Margaret Sarah Carpenter.
 He continued to exhibit with popularity and travel in England and Scotland.
 In 1826 he painted The Fisherman's Departure, (engraved by Phelps), and in 1828 made a tour of the Netherlands and Belgium, living for short time in Boulogne in 1836.
 Rustic Hospitality was painted in 1834 and in 1836 Sunday Morning and As Happy as a King, the subject of the latter being suggested to Collins by the story of a country boy whose ideal of regal happiness was swinging on a gate all day and eating fat bacon.
 Collins painted several works with children as the primary focus, including Children on a Mountain Top (1846), with his earliest examples featuring a color palette closer to tonalism decades before the movement's rise to popularity in the 1880s.